-Highly prized and sought after by kings, emperors, maharajas and sultans, the majestic Opal has been desired throughout the ages.
-Its intrinsic beauty and ever-changing colors and patterns keep those who poses it spellbound.
-Many historic Opals were crystal which tended to produce milky white colors not the bright flashes as the Black Opal above.
-The discovery of Black Opal in Australia in the late 1800’s with its bright colors changed the gemstone world.
-This new Black Opal became to be known as the ‘Queen of Gems’.
+Highly prized and sought after by kings, emperors, maharajas and sultans, the majestic opal has been desired throughout the ages.
+Its intrinsic beauty and ever-changing colours and patterns keep those who poses it spell bound.
+Many historic opals were crystal which tended to produce milky white colours not the bright flashes as the Black Opal above.
+The discovery of black opal in Australia in the late 1800’s with its bright colours changed the gemstone world.
+This new black opal became to be known as the ‘Queen of Gems’.

 SPEC the black opal dog miner Lightning Ridge 1990

-Black Opal have always been the informed buyers top choice when selecting gemstones for investment.
-Black Opals that have strong red fire and a dark black base are considered extremely rare and as an investment will generally appreciate by at least 20% per year.
+Black opal have always been the informed buyers top choice when selecting gemstones for investment.
+They have a strong red fire and a dark black base are considered extremely rare and as an investment will generally appreciate by at least 20% per year.

 Other factors include-

 Black opals have always been the favourite type of opal for serious collectors, but boulder opal has increased in popularity as well.
 The Japanese market tend to prefer black opal cabochons and have helped moderate an ongoing value increase for this opal type.
 One of our most expensive Australian Black Opal ever sold on Opal Auctions is a 37.30 carat Black Opal sold by Rollingstone Opals for $37,500.
 It is a gem fire Black Opal with body tone N1 and brightness rated at 5 out of 5.

 There are a few spectacular opal collections in Australia but none that include a large Black Opal collection because they are so rare.
 This trend is repeated overseas, where large Opal collections can be found in several countries including the US, Hong Kong and Germany but a large collection of black opal is very rare indeed.